Rio Hondo College logo

 Transfers to:UC, CSU

+In this course, students receive instruction in academic reading and writing, including writing processes, effective use of language, analytical thinking, and the foundations of academic research.
 This composition course enables students to generate logical, coherent essays that incorporate sources necessary for academic and professional success.
 Students become proficient in researching, evaluating, and incorporating sources, and in learning critical reading and thinking skills through expository and persuasive reading selections before applying these skills to creating original documented essays.
 The writing workshop component of the course is designed to assist students with improving and refining their writing and language skills: Students complete writing workshop activities that enhance their ability to compose logical, well-supported arguments that exhibit grammatical fluency and correct citation styles.
 Students meet with composition instructors through individual or small group conferences that address students’ specific writing concerns.
-This course is designed for students who wish to fulfill the General Education requirement for Written Communication.

 Select one:

-Total Semester Units:15.5
+Total Semester Units:12.5

 2nd Semester

-Select one: LIT 147 / LIT 147H (CSU GE C2)M3.0
+Select one: LIT 147 / LIT 147H (Cal-GETC 3B)M3.0

 LIT 147 - Cinema as Literature (3.0 units)

-Prerequisite:ENGL 101
+Prerequisite:ENGL C1000

 Advisory:It is advised that students be able to read college-level texts.